Nvdtn19/peagameplay-pvz2c-english-patch/README.md

 ## Frequently Asked Questions
 [See the wiki](https://github.com/Nvdtn19/nvdtn19-pvz2c-english-patch/wiki/Frequently-Asked-Questions) for FAQ about this translation mod.

+## End User License Agreement
+**You must agree to this EULA when using this patch:**

+1. This notice must remain intact and unaltered in all distributions of the translation mod.
+2. This translation mod is an independent, community-created project and is not affiliated with, endorsed by, or associated with the original game developers in any way.
+3. Some of the translations in-game: the plant, zombie names, and flavor texts are not official.
+As said in above, they are not endorsed by the official developer team in any way, shape, or form.
+Everything presented here, aside from the plants and zombies that came from the original game, is fan-made.
+4. The translations are achieved by a mixture of AI and a lot of personal jobs.
+It can't be avoided from containing some mistakes.
+Feel free to report any bugs you find.
+Please allow for a small percentage of human error.
+5. This mod is free to use by anyone.
+It may not be used for any commercial purposes.
+You are not allowed to sell, monetize, or earn moneys from this mod.
+6. You can't bundle this product as a part of another one without written permission from the author.
+If used as part of a project or referenced, proper credit must be given to the author in a visible and appropriate manner.
+7. You may not claim ownership of this mod.
+Proper credit must always be given to the original author.
+8. Any misuses, including but not limited to adding inappropriate, offensive, or harassing content, is strictly PROHIBITED under all circumstances.
+9. Users are encouraged to report any instances of violation of these terms to the author.
+10. The author reserves all rights not expressly granted in this agreement.

 ## Credits
 - @harumasss - for his Sen tool which I used to create this translation mod.
 - @twinstar6980 - for his Twinning tool.